If you are applying to present Australian work in the UK, here's what you need to know.

 - Does the project represent the diversity of the cultural sectors in Australia?

 - Is the project led by a financially viable organisation with sufficient resources in place to deliver the project described in the application?

 - Does the project take place during the specified Season dates?

 How to apply

-The application process will be open from 29 July to 13 September.
+The application process will be open from 29 July to Monday 5 October 2020, 2pm AEST.
 Applicants will be notified eight (8) weeks after the closing date.

 Further information around the assessor panel and shortlisting process will be available soon.

 Listen to our webinar on the 'Australia in the UK' application stream.

 Contact our team to discuss your specific requirements, email email@example.com